NASA-AMMOS/3DTilesRendererJS/README.md

 optimizeRaycast = true : Boolean
 ```

-If true then `.group` uses a traversal of the tileset definition to optimize the process.
-If `raycaster.firstHitOnly = true`, then only the first hit of the terrain is reported in the tileset.
+If true then the `raycast` functions of the loaded tile objects are overriden to disable raycasting and the `TilesRenderer.group` raycast function is used to perform a raycast over all visible tiles.
+This enables an optimized traversal for raycasting against tiles.
+If `raycaster.firstHitOnly = true` then as well as a more optimal traversal of tiles the raycast will end early as soon as the closest intersction is found.

-This overrides the default threejs behaviour for all its children.
-If you intend to use typical threejs code against the tiles (e.g. raycast directly against the meshes) you should set this to false.
+If you would like to manage raycasting against tiles yourself this behavior can be disabled if needed by setting `optizeRaycast` to false.

 ### .onPreprocessURL